 Most Wavefront customers use single-tenant authentication.
 If your company wants to set up different tenants for different teams, a multi-tenant setup might make sense.

 Several Wavefront customers have asked for an environment that supports separate tenants for different teams.
 For example, here at VMware it made sense to keep the VMware vSphere team separate from the VMware NSX team – both teams use Wavefront.
 We support this separation of teams, called multi-tenancy, like this:

 - The administrator at the customer site requests tenants from Wavefront and provides the tenant administrator emails and other information such as the IdP.

-- After Wavefront has set up the tenants, each tenant administrator invites users to that tenant.
+- After the Wavefront team has set up the tenants, each tenant administrator invites users to that tenant.

 - Administrators can invite users to multiple tenants.